 We live in an age of lies and denial, irresponsibility and incapability, delusions and distractions.
-And this is international climate where the idea of globalisation, where we draw our progress and prosperity from, is being touted as a false song, we choose to divide and bicker amongst our very small nation instead of trying to unite against an unfavourable, or outright dangerous future, that is approaching.
+And in this international climate where the globalisation, our greatest source of progress and prosperity, is being touted as a false song – we choose to divide and bicker amongst our very small nation instead of trying to unite against an unfavourable, or outright dangerous future, that is approaching.
 The blatant and relentless xenophobia our people have displayed betrays the Malay roots that the nation has long forgotten; Malay not in the British sense, but the Malay one.
 The one that never bothered to pack people into neat little categories to create opportunities for hatred and discrimination; but instead plays relatives with all, albeit we do not know whether it was always genuine or not.

 For that I am glad that I am leaving.
 Sure, I am going to walk into another world where rules and restrictions are a plenty too, but it is also a world that is more chaotic, harder to micromanage, and completely impossible to silence.
 It will be a world to find new opinions, sharpen my brain to play the corporate games of the real world, and brighten my eyes to discern who can and who cannot save this nation.
 But the political war is not one I wish to engage myself in, not because I think I am incapable, but because I think there are others who are in better positions to take charge of that part of our grand reform.